 - EngageMedia.org: an online video sharing site focused on social justice and environmental issues in the Asia-Pacific.
 Get uploading!

 - Open Technology: we support civil society and social change actors advocate for digital rights, and also produce open source software including the Plumi video sharing platform.

 - Video4Change a global network of advocates developing training tools and methodologies to enhance the impact of video as a social change tool.

-- Research: we study how video and online technologies are used in the furtherance of human rights and environmental movements.
+- Research: we study how video and online technologies are used to advance human rights and environmental movements.

 - Skills building: we undertake a wide variety of training and skill-sharing programs to build the capacities of video makers and activists in video production, distribution, online engagement and security.

 The core aims of EngageMedia are to: